F1Z3R/FSEC3/README.md

-# 🔐 AI-Driven Intrusion Detection & Rule Generation Tool
+# FSEC: AI Tool for Malicious Flow Detection and Rule
+Generation

 ## 📌 Overview
 This project is an **AI-powered Intrusion Detection System (IDS) assistant** that integrates machine learning with automated rule generation.